haskell-github-trust/.github/profile/README.md

 You will still retain ownership and control of your package, but if you ever stop maintaining your package then someone else can do it without needing your permission.

-## How to add a package to the Haskell GitHub Trust
+## How to add your own package to the Trust

 1. Transfer GitHub ownership of the package repository to this organization, https://github.com/haskell-github-trust
 2. Add https://hackage.haskell.org/user/haskell_github_trust as a Hackage maintainer for the package.